spatie/package-skeleton-laravel/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/vendor_slug/package_slug.svg?style=flat-square)](https://packagist.org/packages/vendor_slug/package_slug)

 ---
-This repo can be used as to scaffold a Laravel package.
+This repo can be used to scaffold a Laravel package.
 Follow these steps to get started:

 1. Press the "Use template" button at the top of this repo to create a new repo with the contents of this skeleton
 2. Run "./configure-skeleton.sh" to run a script that will replace all placeholders throughout all the files